GreenGriffle/Rosie-Digi-Lec/Final Project/Final Project Write Up.md

 sort of capacitive sensor, the Touche sheild, which used fequency sweeping to sense different sorts of touch.
 I also wanted to explore different ways of making the music with Arduino.

+I wanted to make the music allot better from the origonal hat that used tone.
+As the project developed I realised that a hat is a great place for a drum machine, people like the nod there head in time with music, and having drum sounds became very appropriate.

 ## How project developed.

 The project moved forwards in three directions at once.
 This allowed me to keep the exploratory path open, which insuring I actually had something to show at the end.